 This site provides resource material from the Police Archive held at the Open University for two projects designed for Key Stage 3 and sixth-form students

 We provide information, resources, and treatment for people battling addiction and related conditions.

 Disclaimer: This website has links to other sites which are operated by other people.
-By using these links you will be leaving the Friends of Met Police Historical Collection site and we therefore take no responsibility in respect of linked sites.
+By using these links you will be leaving the Friends of Metropolitan Police Historical Collection site and we therefore take no responsibility in respect of linked sites.
 Care should be taken when using other sites where international consumer protection and regulatory regimes may differ.
-The Friends of Met Police Historical Collection in no way represents any research conclusions or opinions and/or user content displayed on these web sites
+The Friends of Metropolitan Police Historical Collection in no way represents any research conclusions or opinions and/or user content displayed on these web sites